hu-ja-ja/MCArchive_Downloader/README.md

 3. Replace `<game_version>` with the desired game version (e.g., `b1.3_01`) and `<download_directory>` with the path to the directory where mods should be saved.

+### Notes:
+- The script will pause for 1 minute after every 20 mods to respect rate limits.
+- If a mod's download URL points to MediaFire, a warning will be displayed, and you may need to download the file manually.
+- Each mod download is followed by a 3-second delay to avoid overwhelming the server.

 ## Functions

 - **get_mods_by_version(version)**: Fetches the list of mods available for the specified game version.
 - **get_mod_download_url(slug, version)**: Retrieves the direct download URL for a mod based on its slug and game version.
 - **download_mod(url, directory)**: Downloads the mod file from the provided URL and saves it to the specified directory.
+Automatically creates the directory if it does not exist.

 ## Contributing